Statement of Intent for PE

 Confidence - Creativity - Respect – Peace – Perseverance - Collaboration

 The national curriculum for PE aims to ensure that all pupils:

 develop competence to excel in a broad range of physical activities

 are physically active for sustained periods of time

 At Newton Ferrers, children learn a range of sports and skills in structured PE lessons.
 Every class has 2 hours of scheduled time committed to providing physical education.
-This includes aesthetic movement, invasion games, net/wall games, striking and fielding and athletics.
-Skills taught in this area are transferable and pupils are encouraged to value the benefit of competition and participation alongside the physical and mental health benefits of daily activity.
-In addition to the curriculum sessions each year group receives specialist dance teaching weekly linked to their topics.
+This includes competitive games, striking and fielding games, net/wall games, OAA, and dance and gymnastics.
+Skills taught in these areas are transferable and pupils are encouraged to value the benefit of competition and participation alongside the physical and mental health benefits of daily activity.
 The children across our school develop confidence and competence in performing different skills and build a resilience to overcome challenges as they arise.
 The school believes in the importance of developing the fundamental skills of balancing, running, jumping, hopping and skipping throughout children’s time in Primary School.
 Therefore, children are taught these skills specifically in Year R-4 as an independent unit and they are further developed within weekly sessions, to ensure confidence and progression in these vital skills.
 In Year 3-6, focussed lessons are also used to further develop children’s understanding of fitness and include the development of speed, stamina, strength, coordination, balance and agility.

 In the Foundation Stage, children are encouraged to access a wide range of physical activity provision throughout the indoor and outdoor classroom as well as taking part in set PE sessions.
 Physical Development is one of the areas in the Early Year Foundation Stage where children learn to explore, experiment and refine their social, gross and fine motor skills.